barentsen/tech-progress-data/README.md

 ===========================================
 ***Showing the data behind Moore's law™***

-This repository collates and visualizes data sets which demonstrate the increasing trends of computing power, storage capacity, astronomical surveys, etc.  The aim is to encourage discussions related to the impact of *Moore's law*, in its various forms, which are based on data rather than assumptions or hear-say.
+This repository collates and visualizes data sets which demonstrate the increasing trends of computing power, storage capacity, astronomical surveys, etc.  The aim is to encourage discussions related to *Moore's law* to be based on data, rather than assumptions or hear-say.

 ## Output